Latency Advantages in Common-Value Auctions: Introduction

-\paragraph{Censorship resistance.} A key desideratum for onchain auctions is censorship resistance.
-Without it, the miner will simply censor all competing bids (see, e.g., \citet{fox2023censorshipresistanceonchainauctions}).
-One solution, as suggested in that paper, is to have multiple concurrent proposers.
-Another is to run the auction over multiple blocks, though this exacerbates the last mover advantage and creates other issues such as latency for the users. \paragraph{Pre-transaction privacy.} Without privacy of transactions, a bidder can penny everyone else's bid (i.e. outbid by a very small amount whenever it is profitable to do so).
+\paraheader{Pre-transaction privacy.} Without privacy of transactions, a bidder can penny everyone else's bid (i.e. outbid by a very small amount whenever it is profitable to do so).
 When combined with even a tiny informational advantage, this can cause an auction to unravel, as shown in \citet{pai2023structuraladvantagesintegratedbuilders}.
-Potential solutions to achieve this on-chain use some form of encryption, including commit-reveal schemes, threshold encryption (such as \citet{threshold}), or timelock encryption (such as \citet{timelock}).
+Potential solutions to achieve this on-chain use some form of encryption, including commit-reveal schemes, threshold encryption \citep[such as][]{threshold}, or timelock encryption \citep[such as][]{timelock}.

-\paragraph{Last mover advantage.} Finally, we need to minimize last mover advantage, since otherwise the last mover may have superior information (such as information about prices on centralized exchanges).
+\paraheader{Last mover advantage.} Finally, we need to minimize last mover advantage, since otherwise the last mover may have superior information (such as information about prices on centralized exchanges).
 This potentially discourages other bidders from bidding their full valuation.

 That last one---the last mover advantage---is the most difficult of these advantages to mitigate in a decentralized protocol.
-This is because delays by a single party in a trustless setting could simply be the result of network delays etc. Further, some protocols---even ones that attempt to guarantee censorship resistance---have explicit last movers, such as Multiplicity \cite{multiplicity2023} and FOCIL \cite{thiery2024focil}.
-Leaderless auctions \cite{leaderless} is an attempt at a protocol with no last mover, but it requires $\frac{2}{3}$ honest participants and a network synchrony assumption.
+This is because delays by a single party in a trustless setting could simply be the result of network delays etc. Further, some protocols---even ones that attempt to guarantee censorship resistance---have explicit last movers, such as Multiplicity \citep{multiplicity2023} and FOCIL \citep{thiery2024focil}.
+Leaderless auctions \citep{leaderless} is an attempt at a protocol with no last mover, but it requires $\frac{2}{3}$ honest participants and a network synchrony assumption.